GLDXi/Meterpyter/README.md

 ## Usage
-First, you can type help to display the full commands menu Some of them are not implemented yet, but you can still use :
+First, you can type 'help' to display the full commands menu
+Some of them are not implemented yet, but you can still use :
 ```shell
 Basic Commands: